Table of Contents

 - Practice your elevator pitch so you can quickly convince them to book a meeting.

 - If you do book a meeting with them, confirm the appointment and create an agenda.

 - Ask your existing network if they can refer potential clients in your direction.

 Be upfront about prices and cancellation policies.

 When someone books an appointment with you, make sure that you’re transparent about prices and your cancellation policy.
 If you can’t promise an exact amount for the services, you provide, give a ballpark figure and note that prices could change.

 If you charge people for canceling or missing an appointment, be clear in-advance how much they’ll be charged and when you need to be notified to avoid this fee.

 While most appointment scheduling tools will automatically sync with your personal calendar, make sure that this has been enabled so that you can view your personal and professional commitments quickly in one calendar.

 Be consistent about your hours.

 Unless you’re on vacation or have to adjust your hours of operation because of a holiday or emergency, you need to keep consistent hours.
-Consistent hours are a principal component of success; helping not only to create a routine for you, but it also gives your customers a better idea of when they can book an appointment with you.
+Consistent hours are a principal component of success; helping not only to create a routine for you, but it also gives your customers a better idea of when they can book an appointment with you during 2020 and beyond.